 This Chapel is one of the oldest in Barcelona, and one of the few intact examples of Roman Art Style in the city, built in the XII Century.
 It was built thanks to its benefactor, the banker Bernat Marcús, who, other than the chapel, also allowed the construction of what we would nowaday call hotel with the function of welcoming visitors to the city when the gateways of the city wall were closed.

 After visiting the chapel, you can return to Via Laietana and go towards the sea.
 Continue until Montcada street where you will find several points of interest.

 The street is named after one of the richest and most influential families in Barcelona: The Montcada family, a very rich and influent family, who received this land in Barcelona in the XIII Century by the Catalan Lord for their support in the conquest of the city of Tortosa, owned by the Arabic kingdom.

-Obserbe all the gothic building, once homes of the richest merchant families in Barcelona.
+Observe all the gothic buildings, once homes of the richest merchant families in Barcelona.

 All of these buildings have a similar construction style with a central courtyard, from which the main floor of the house is accessed through a staircase.
 These ancient medieval residences have been converted today into major museums.
 The street is nowadays an important artistic center because of the amount of art galleries and museums.
 Some examples are Palau Aguilar, Mecca or the Baró de Castellet and last but not least, the Museu Picasso Barcelona.